 Predict breeding values for the animals given in the dataset and in the pedigree without using any genotypic information using a BLUP animal model.
-Set up the mixed model equations for the BLUP animal model and use the package pedigreemm to get the inverse of the relationship matrix.
+Set up the mixed model equations for the BLUP animal model and use the function getAInv() of package pedigreemm to get the inverse of the relationship matrix.